Southwest Laryngology Conference: Focus on Complex Cases 2018

 |Saturday Only Registration||Registration Fee|

 |Reduced Fee: Resident, Fellow, NP, PA, SLP, Allied Health Professional, Retiree||$315.00|

 Course Brochure (PDF)

 This course offers the unique opportunity for commercial companies to interact with health care providers and highlight their products and services.
-If you are interested in exhibiting at this course, please contact our exhibit coordinator, Kristy Badder.
+If you are interested in exhibiting at this course, please complete Exhibitor Documents and send to Kristy Badder.

 This course is designed for physicians/surgeons, mid-level health care providers, otolaryngology residents, and speech & language pathologists in the southwest, across the country, and internationally (Mexico and Europe).
 Specialties include: general surgery, otorhinolaryngology, internal medicine, speech-language pathology, neurology, gerontology and radiation-oncology.

 Upon conclusion of this program, participants should be able to: